fbpx

 Cook Islands

 I love that this Kona luau also featured a dance from the Cook Islands.
-They don’t get a lot of visibility in most Hawaiian luaus, so that was fun to see!
+They aren’t very visible in most Hawaiian luaus, so that was fun to see!

 There was a pause in the dancing for the emcee to read off the names of people celebrating special events.
 This part was much longer than I expected.